 Increase your value and your costs will increase with it!

-Back at the beginning of the article, I said that value based pricing for accountants is far more effective when it comes to charging what your firm is worth.
+Earlier on, I said that value-based pricing for accountants is far more effective when it comes to charging what your firm is worth.
 This is because when Prospects or Clients perceive the value of your services to outweigh the cost, they will be far more willing to buy and pay more for it.

-As value is determined by your Prospect or Client and is heavily influenced by context, perception of your firm, and the strength of their need which your firm’s services are eliminating, only when you understand their needs and emotional drivers can you effectively increase your value to them.
+Value is determined by your Prospect or Client and it's heavily influenced by context, perception of your firm, and the strength of their need . ,Only when you understand their needs and emotional drivers can you effectively increase your value to them.
 Once you increase your value using these 6 tips above, you can start charging a lot more for your services.